 When animals die, it is the duty of the owner to dispose of their bodies in a way that is not risky to public health or the environment.
-Knowing how to dispose of a dead animal properly and taking care of it right away is significant; however, for your health and the well-being of everyone else.
+Knowing how to properly dispose of dead animals properly and taking care of it right away is significant; however, for your health and the well-being of everyone else.
 There are several options that are available for disposal, such as cremation, whole-body burial, taxidermy, trash disposal, composting, and so on.
 According to the local rules or laws, the owner can select the best method to dispose of dead animals.
-If you want more information about how to dispose dead animals then read this article till the end.
+If you want more information about how to properly dispose of dead animals then read this article till the end.

 What to Do With a Dead Cat

 If you find a dead cat on your grounds or garden, it is you, as the owner of the home that is ultimately responsible for the cat.
 Place them in a cardboard box or cover the cat in an old blanket to transport them to examine.
 The vet will be capable of contacting the owners to let them know their cat has been found if they are microchipped, and they are generally prepared to look after the body even if there is no chip.

 How can I tell if a cat is injured or dead?

 In most situations, it will be clear that a cat has died.
 If the cat is found stretched out or curled up in a garden or shed, but, it can be difficult to express.
 As upsetting as it can be to look for such signs, knowing what to look for could make sure a cat receives urgent medical treatment if required.

 - Look for signs of breathing.
 Is the chest of the cat moving up and down, and can you see the movement of the stomach of a cat?

 - Look at the eyes of the cat to see if they are open.
 Eyes of cat generally remain open after death, since it needs muscle control to keep them closed.
 Its pupils can seem larger than normal if it has died.
 To verify whether the cat is unconscious, try shining a light briefly in the eye of the cat.
 If the pupils react, the cat is unconscious but still alive